poletaevvlad/Hedgehog/THEMES.md

 ## `nord`

 This teme is based on the Nord color scheme developed by Arctic Ice Studio.
 The theme is documented at [www.nordtheme.com](https://www.nordtheme.com/).

 <img src="./assets/screenshots/nord-theme.png" alt="nord" width="640" />

 ## solarized

-These themes is based on Solarized theme developed by Ethan Schoonover.
+These themes are based on Solarized theme developed by Ethan Schoonover.
 It's documented at [ethanschoonover.com/colophon/](https://ethanschoonover.com/colophon/).